JamesMcGuigan/recruitment-technical-tests/Sliide/README.md

 ## Questions:

-1. Using the data in the attached [bq-results-sample-data.json](bq-results-sample-data.json) file, create a script to load the data from the events into the table above.
+1. Using the data in the attached [bq-results-sample-data.jsons](bq-results-sample-data.jsons) file, create a script to load the data from the events into the table above.
 You can use python, or any language you feel familiar with.
 Please provide instructions on how to run the script.

 2. How would you design the ETL process for it to automatically update daily?